forthy42/net2o/wiki/squid.md

 you get the right to issue $quids.
-It's up to organizations like the Linux Foundation or the GNU project to figure out who qualifies and if the amount of work that allegedly went into the project is plausible, this supervision will avoid fraud.
+It's up to organizations like the Linux Foundation or the GNU project to figure out who qualifies and if the amount of work that allegedly went into the project is plausible, this supervision will avoid fraud; but the market liberals probably would suggest that a bidding system like for ICOs (initial coin offerings) is completely sufficient.
+I doubt, but you could have a combination of both: Bidding and evaluation plus recommendation from trustworthy organizations.
 Of course, like BitCoin, the $quid is an experiment, and the number of $quids that can go onto that market depend on the acceptance.

+A bidding system would work like this: _n_ $quids are offered.
+When you buy _m,_ you also offer a factor _x>1._ The buyers are sorted by factor, and the highest bidder gets his _x*m_ $quids, paying _x*m_ the price of a nominal $quid, but that deduces just _m_ from the offered _n,_ so more $quids are generated from higher biddings.

+To stabilize the $quid, you can either pay in fiat money (generating more $quids in process), or in $quid (keep the number of $quids constant), that can help to avoid inflation, but it also avoids deflation, because if the $quid is rising, paying fiat money is more cost-effective.

 The difference between normal sponsorship and this approach is that while the issuers of $quids get paid for their work, the people who